|Table of contents||Table of diagrams

 Here the count is 0.
 Each side has 5 points.
 (It will become clear why the two white stones are counted as captured already).

 is sente, threatening to connect to the two white stones.
 (The move is sente, because the follow-up of it is bigger than the move itself.
-We don't bring in the possibility that White saves the stones, because this will only occur in ko situations.
+We don't bring in the possibility that White saves the stones, because this will typically occur only in ko situations.
 Otherwise, Black would have a play elsewhere that is bigger than capturing the stones, but then White would not have played here to start with.
-This reasoning is called temperature.)
+This reasoning depends upon the concept of temperature.)

 is reverse sente, gaining 1 point.
-So the miai value is the count (1), divided by the local tally (1), and equals 1/1 = 1.
+So the miai value is the swing (1), divided by the local tally difference (1), which equals 1/1 = 1.

 You can compare miai values directly.
 In general, you make the play with the largest miai value.
 Also, miai values add and subtract like ordinary numbers.
 Neither is true of deiri values.